Soliton decomposition of the Box-Ball System: Slot decomposition

 One can see $\xi$ as a \emph{lift} of $\eta$ which includes an arbitrary choice of vertical shift, or equivalently an arbitrary labeling of records in increasing order.
 Conversely, $\eta[\xi]$ is unambiguously defined by $\eta(x)=\frac{1+\xi(x)-\xi(x-1)}{2}$.
 Consider the following diagram:

-In general this diagram commutes except that the lifting $\mathcal{L}$ misses uniqueness while the projection $\mathcal{P}$ cancels such non-uniqueness.
+Notice that the above definition of record coincides with the one given in~\eqref{eq:reta} and~\eqref{t2} is equivalent to~\eqref{eq:Txi}.
+Therefore, this diagram commutes except that the lifting $\mathcal{L}$ misses uniqueness while the projection $\mathcal{P}$ cancels such non-uniqueness.
 They are analogous to the derivative and indefinite integral where the latter comes with an indeterminate additive constant.
 If a property is insensitive to the choice of the lift $\xi[\eta]$, then it is in fact a property of $\eta$, even if is described in terms of $\xi$.
-For instance, the above definition of record coincides with the one given at the Introduction.
-Likewise, \eqref{t2} is equivalent to~\eqref{eq:Txi}, and from the latter one immediately gets Lemma~\ref{lemma:densityconservation}.
-Some of the objects considered in this section do however depend on the lift $\xi$.
-Note that properties of $\eta$ always translate to $\xi$, for instance $\Gamma_m \xi$ means simply $\Gamma_m \eta[\xi]$, etc.
+For instance, for $ \lambda < \frac{1}{2}$, $ T $-invariance of $\cX_\lambda$ is equivalent to the $T$-invariance of $\cW_{\lambda}$, which follows immediately from~\eqref{eq:slope} and~\eqref{eq:Txi}.
+Note that properties of $\eta$ always translate to $\xi$, for instance $\Gamma_m \xi$ means simply $\Gamma_m \eta[\xi]$, etc. However, some of the objects considered in this section do depend on the lift $\xi$.